 Your first dance: It’s effortless to be in the moment here.
 Focus on each other or, if you want, focus on dazzling the audience.
 Whatever you do, enjoy it.

 Speeches: Sit together and allow yourself to react when people are giving speeches.
 I encourage you to give a speech yourself and thank everyone for coming!

 Cake Cutting: For whatever reason, wedding guests love this tradition.
-If you don’t want everyone to watch you shove cake in each other’s mouths, that’s fine but make sure you still call everyone over to watch you cut the cake.
+If you don’t want everyone to watch you shove cake in each other’s mouths, that’s fine with me, but make sure you still call everyone over to watch you cut the cake.
 Take a moment and humor everybody.
 Remember that not all moments on a wedding day are for the couple, some are for the guests.
-If you fail to embrace this tradition, someone will be disappointed.
+If you fail to embrace this tradition, it's likely that someone will be disappointed.

 Phases of Life Group Shots: Let’s take a picture with all of your friends from college or high school.
 If you were in a sorority or fraternity, we know someone will be dying to do a group photo.
 This is your chance to have a moment with people that you spent those years with, especially if you don’t all get together often.
 These groups make sense.
 Everyone knows each other, so the pictures are fun, and the group dynamic is effortless.
 Let this moment act as a receiving line of sorts: give everyone hugs and thank them each for coming.
 Consider having the DJ play a song just for this group.